You can partition the USB drive in Windows for better data storage and management. Follow these steps to create partitions in the USB drive.

 In general, almost every one of us uses partitions so that one big hard drive turns into multiple smaller drives.
 This allows us to better manage our data by putting it in various folders and drives.
-However, when it comes to USB drives, no matter the size, we just use it with one partition.
+However, when it comes to USB drives, we use them with one partition, no matter the size.
 For the most part, this is not an issue.
-However, if you have a big USB drive and want to use it for multiple purposes, it is better if it can act like multiple drives.
+However, if you have a big USB drive and want to use it for multiple purposes, is it not better if it can act like multiple drives?

 Caution: To partition a USB drive, we need to format the drive.
 So, back up any data in it to a safe location.

 Before creating partitions in a USB drive, make sure that it is plugged into your system and has no data in them.
 The partitioning process will delete all data irrecoverable.

 - Press the Start key on your keyboard.

 - Search and open “Create and format hard disk partitions.”